 It amazes me how many people confuse the importance of vulnerability scanning with penetration testing.
 Vulnerability scanning cannot replace the importance of penetration testing, and penetration testing, on its own, cannot secure the entire network.
 Both are important at their respective levels, needed in cyber risk analysis, and are required by standards such as PCI, […]… Read More

 ML:3 is base camp, and getting here means you have reached a level that others have only dreamed about.
 At this level, the VM program is very good, and your visibility into threats to the environment is much better than it has ever been.
 Prioritizing Asset Assessment The biggest change at this level is the […]… Read More

-The post Steps for Successful Vulnerability Management: Lessons from the Pitch appeared first on The State of Security.
+The post Climbing the Vulnerability Management Mountain: Reaching Maturity Level 3 – Base Camp appeared first on The State of Security.

 When I speak to security professionals about vulnerability management, I find that there is still a lot of confusion in the market.
 Most people immediately think I’m referring to getting rid of the vulnerabilities in the hardware and software within their network, but vulnerability management encompasses a much broader scope.

 Vulnerability management is not just vulnerability scanning, the technical task of scanning the network to get a full inventory of all software and hardware and precise versions and current vulnerabilities associated with each.
 Nor is it vulnerability assessment, a project with a defined start and end that includes vulnerability scanning and a report on vulnerabilities identified and recommendations for remediation.
 Vulnerability management is a holistic approach to vulnerabilities – an ongoing process to better manage your organisation’s vulnerabilities for the long run.
 This practice includes vulnerability assessment which, by definition, includes vulnerability scanning, but also other steps as described in the SANS white paper, Implementing a Vulnerability Management Process.